meditationstuff/protocol_1/narrative_writing_bib.md

 	* Binnick, Robert I. "The markers of habitual aspect in English."
 Journal of English Linguistics 33.4 (2005): 339-369.
 * -
 	* Gournay, Lucie.
 "Locative Inversion In Discourse: a strategy of non-commitment."
 Discours.
 Revue de linguistique, psycholinguistique et informatique.
 A journal of linguistics, psycholinguistics and computational linguistics 5 (2009).
+		* Birner, Betty Jean.
+The discourse function of inversion in English.
+Northwestern University, 1992.
 		* Miller, Philip.
 "Subject Inversion and Information Structure."
 (2024).
 		* Fehr, B. (1938).
 Substitutionary narration and description.
 English Studies, 20(1-6), 97–107.
 		* Shizawa, Takashi.
 "The Rhetorical Effect of Locative Inversion Constructions from the Perspective of the Three-Tier Model of Language Use."
 English Linguistics 32.1 (2015): 156-176.